Melv1C/CompetitionManagerSaaS/apps/competitions-api/README.md

 get all competitions
+get a competition by eid
 create a competition
 update a competition
 delete a competition

-get all events of a competition create an event update an event delete an event
+get all events of a competition ?? create an event update an event delete an event